 What tips or tricks do you have to try and live more sustainably?
 I’d genuinely love to know, as we’re still learning too, and it’s only through discussion that we can all get better at this!
 Let us know in the comments and I hope these tips have helped spark your own ideas for sustainable living this year.

-Want to keep up with our attempts at sustainable living and life in Austria?
+Want to keep up with our steps toward living sustainably living in Austria?

 Join 5,000+ travel fans and subscribe to Austrian Adaptation for all the latest articles and advice